monzee/shiv/README.md

 ### AndroidViewModel?

-`AndroidViewModel`s are view models that has a constructor dependency on an `Application` instance.
+`AndroidViewModel`s are view models that have a constructor dependency on an `Application` instance.
 The view model can then build other objects that need an application context (e.g. anything that needs file IO).
 If you really need an application, you can bind it to the dagger graph via `@BindsInstance` in